rywards/learnsecurecoding/lessons/CWE-680 Integer Overflow to Buffer Overflow.md

 **Lesson Outline**

-This lesson builds upon the concepts for two seperate CWE's.
+This lesson builds upon the concepts for two seperate CWEs.
 CWE-190: Integer overflow or wraparound, which has already been covered in this unit and CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer (informally called buffer overflow).
 This lesson will provide some information on what a buffer overflow is, and outline some of the causes and effects of an integer overflow to bufffer overflow.

 **What is a Buffer Overflow**